laravel-enso/menus/README.md

 <sup>click on the photo to view a short demo in compatible browsers</sup>

-### Features

-- allow for the easy management of the main (sidebar) menus of the application
-- permits the creation, update, delete, ordering of the menus

-### Configuration & Usage
+### Installation, Configuration & Usage

-Be sure to check out the full documentation for this package available at [docs.laravel-enso.com](https://docs.laravel-enso.com/backend/menu-manager.html)
+Be sure to check out the full documentation for this package available at [docs.laravel-enso.com](https://docs.laravel-enso.com/backend/menus.html)

 ### Contributions